joelbell/qs_ledger/apple_health/README.md

-git commit -a -m "ready for pushing readme" git push --all saved again to update readme git commit -a -m "ready for pushing readme" git push --all
+git commit -a -m "ready for pushing readme" git push --all saved again to update readme git commit -a -m "ready for pushing readme third time" git push --all

 So, the above shows initial push, then subsequent pushes.